372groupproject/milestones-team31-juepingwang-cameron168/code/README.txt

     internalModules.fs - Demonstrates using modules within the same file. externalModules.fs - Demonstrates using modules that exist outside of the current file. classes.fs         - Demonstrates the basics of a class in F#

+Final project:
+    Final project has its own README file. please check the project folder
 ----------------------------------------------------------------------------------------------------------------------------
 About Makefile:
     Before you run Makefile, make sure you install ".NET Core".